 Martin Luther King

-Fifty-six years later his speech is still remembered for the enormous impact that it had on the civil rights movement in the US.
+His speech is still remembered for the enormous impact that it had on the civil rights movement in the US.
 But it was far from his only contribution.
-During his lifetime King led countless protests against segregation in the US.
+During his lifetime, King led countless protests against segregation in the US.
 He also campaigned fiercely against poverty and war in America.

 Read Our Stories